department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 **For tests taken before August 1, 2018**, if we paid you back for testing under the Post-9/11 GI Bill, we charged you at least a month of entitlement pay.

-**For national tests taken after August 1, 2018**, we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.
+**For tests taken after August 1, 2018**, we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.

 </div>
 </li>